argonautproject/cgm/input/pagecontent/index.md

 * CGM Receivers MAY reject
   * An entire submission Bundle if the frequency of submissions is too high
   * Any subset of a submission Bundle (as documented above)

+### SMART Health Links for CGM Data Sharing

+SMART Health Links (SHLinks) provide a complementary method for sharing CGM data and reports between patients, caregivers, clinicians, and other authorized parties.
+SHLinks allow users to easily share selected subsets of CGM data as needed, without relying on direct integration between systems.

+#### Actors

+**SHLink Creator.** A system that can generate SHLinks containing CGM data and reports, acting as a SHLink Sharing Application.

+**SHLink Receiver.** A system that can receive and process SHLinks containing CGM data and reports, acting as a SHLink Receiving Application.

+#### Workflow

+1. The SHLink Creator allows the user to select the desired CGM data and reports to share, as well as the time period to include.
+Options may include:
+   * CGM data: Glucose values, device information, etc.
+   * Reports: Ambulatory Glucose Profile (AGP), daily patterns, etc.
+   * Time period: Past 1 week, 2 weeks, 1 month, 3 months, etc.

+2. The SHLink Creator generates a SHLink containing the user-selected content, encrypted with a unique key.

+3. The user shares the SHLink with the intended recipient(s), who use a SHLink Receiver to access the shared data and reports.

+The shared data and reports conform to the profiles defined elsewhere in this IG.
+For detailed technical requirements, refer to the [SMART Health Links specification](https://docs.smarthealthit.org/smart-health-links/).

+#### Use Cases

+* Sharing CGM data and insights with clinicians, caregivers, or researchers.
+* Including CGM history and analysis in referrals or care transitions.

+By offering user-mediated sharing of both granular data and summarized reports, SHLinks can flexibly support diverse sharing scenarios.